Trading Tips for Chande Momentum Oscillator (CMO)

 The Chande Momentum Oscillator (CMO) is one of the technical indicators we use when trading in the financial market.
 This indicator is a momentum indicator developed by Tushar Chande in 1994 to measure the momentum of price changes in any financial asset.
 The CMO measures the momentum of price movements and is graphed as a line ranging from 0 to 100.
 The main purpose of CMO is to help determine the speed and direction of asset prices.
 It is typically used with a 14-period setting, although different periods can be preferred.
 This oscillator generates both positive and negative values and helps determine the direction of price movements.
 When prices are rising, the value of CMO increases, and when prices are falling, the value of CMO decreases.

-Calculation of the Chande Momentum Oscillator (CMO)
+Chande Momentum Oscillator Calculation

 The calculation of the Chande Momentum Oscillator (CMO) is performed automatically by the indicator.
 First, a period (usually 14 periods are used, but we can set this value according to our preference) is chosen.
 For each period, positive and negative price changes are calculated.
 Positive price changes represent the total of days when the daily closing price increased compared to the previous day, while negative price changes represent the total of days when the daily closing price decreased compared to the previous day.
 The Chande Momentum Oscillator is then calculated using the following formula, and the resulting value is expressed as a percentage by multiplying it by 100: